FolsomHunter/WireGuard-Skoonie-Wrapper/README.md

 It is intended to assist those managing multiple devices across multiple VPNs.
 New interfaces (VPNs) can be easily created and devices can be easily added to allow for simplified management and tracking of several deployed networks.
 Multiple interfaces/VPNs can be ran and active at the same time on the same server.
 For example, this program allows a company to easily segregate devices deployed in the field by keeping each client's devices in their own VPN.

-This program is a bash script and is written for a Linux computer acting as the server/main connection point for a WireGuard setup.

-The program has been tested on Ubuntu 22.04.4 LTS.

 This program creates and stores all of its configuration files in the same directory that the main bash file wg-skoonie.sh is stored.
-Be sure to put the file in an appropriate directory.
+Be sure to put the script file in an appropriate directory.

 To assist with adding new devices to the VPN as clients, configuration files and setup scripts are automatically generated for each new device added to an interface.

+The program is contained in a single bash script file and is written for a Linux computer acting as the server/main connection point for a WireGuard setup.

+The program has been tested on Ubuntu 22.04.4 LTS.

 To install the bash script / program: